 Startup Stock Photos: Royalty-free imagery of sprawling vistas and wildlife is all well and good, but not always applicable to your B2B site or blog.
 Startup Stock Photos has a variety of small business imagery that’s sure to match up with your site’s message.

-Unsplash: Another ‘artsy’ free stock photo site, Unsplash is great for adding some visual punch to your pages.
+Unsplash: Another artsy free stock photo site on the artier side, Unsplash is great for adding some visual punch to your pages.
 Expressionistic and powerful, you’ll find everything from travel, food, nature, business and loads more here.

 Death to Stock: The antidote to the dull and lifeless, Death to Stock sends its subscribers high-quality images every month, purpose-built to give your blog, social channels and website a fresh makeover in an instant.

-IconMonstr: Give your site some personality with this collection of simple, attention-grabbing icons.
-And since it’s constantly growing, there’s definitely something that suits your business, whatever you’re looking for.
+IconMonstr: Add some personality to your site with this collection of simple, attention-grabbing icons.
+And since it’s constantly growing, there’s sure to be something that suits your business, whatever you’re looking for.

 Ensure everyone in the business is on the same page with these clever communication tools.

-Skype: You should be familiar with Skype by now, but don’t underestimate its simple, versatile power, making it perfect for staying in touch with clients, whether it’s voice, video or instant messaging you’re using.
+Skype: You should be familiar with Skype by now, but don’t underestimate its simple, versatile power, which makes it perfect for staying in touch with clients, whether it’s voice, video or instant messaging you’re using.

 Slack: It’s easy to get bogged down in slow email and messenger services.
 Slack is all about streamlining communication into structured, purpose-specific channels that are both public and private.
 Share images, documents, pictures and more, and see how quickly your communication speeds up.